-After hopping into a taxi and driving away from the Amman International Airport, it dawned on me that my cab driver actually had no idea where my hotel was located.
-Unable to read the address I was showing him, we attempted a few phrases back and forth but his minimal English and my nonexistent Arabic left us in silence.
-Shrugging his shoulders, he simply lifted his open palms in the air as he continued driving onto the freeway, away from the airport.
-He tried the phone number of my hotel but neither a person nor a voicemail picked up the call and his lack of concern for this major problem left me unsettled.
-As our stalemate continued, my driver took an exit off the freeway and turned onto a frontage road, eventually slowing down and then stopping in front of a dilapidated building with a shady looking convenience store on the bottom floor.
-I was by myself in the cab, alone for the first time since arriving in the Middle East, and suddenly all of the Western media-fed fears and anxieties about this region came flooding into my consciousness.
+I hopped into a taxi at the Queen Alia International Airport in Jordan, alone for the first time since I’d been in the Middle East.
+My driver, unable to read the address I had written down, attempted a few phrases back and forth with me, but his minimal English and my nonexistent Arabic eventually left us in silence.
+Shrugging his shoulders, he simply lifted his open palms in the air and turned onto the freeway.
+As he drove, my driver, a big guy with a short, trimmed beard who was probably in his thirties, tried the phone number of my hotel on his cellphone, but neither a person nor a voicemail picked up the call.
+His lack of concern for this major problem left me unsettled.
+As our stalemate continued, he took an exit and turned onto a frontage road.
+He slowed down and then stopped in front of a dilapidated building with a shady looking convenience store on the bottom floor.
+Suddenly all of those Western media-fed fears I had been pushing away came flooding back.

 A man walked out of the convenience store and up to the passenger window.
 My driver rifled off something to him in Arabic.
-The man then turned his head to look at me.
+The man, an older, more heavyset guy, then turned his head to look at me.

 “Great,” I thought to myself.
 “It’s actually happening.
 I’m getting kidnapped.”

 My driver looked back at me as well.

 “Uh,” he muttered, as he used his hands again.
 The man in the window stared at me with a much more serious expression than the driver.
 I was scared.

 After a long pause, the driver finally asked, "Coffee?”